Margaret Floy Washburn: Biography

 At Cornell, she studied under E. B. Titchener, his first and only major graduate student at that time.
 Her major was psychology.
 As a graduate student, she conducted an experimental study of the methods of equivalences in tactual perception, as was suggested by Titchener.
 After two semesters of experimental study, she subsequently earned her Master's degree in absentia from Vassar College in the late spring of 1893 for that work.
 During her work on the method of equivalents, Washburn had simultaneously developed the topic for her master’s thesis, which was done on the influence of visual imagery on judgments of tactual distance and direction.
 In June 1894, she gave her oral presentation, and became the first woman to receive a PhD in psychology (as Mary Calkins had previously been denied her PhD because she was a woman).
-She was also elected to the newly established American Psychological Association.
+She was also elected to the newly established American Psychological Association (APA).
 Her master's dissertation was also sent by Titchener to Wilhelm Wundt, who translated it and published it in his Philosophische Studien in 1895.

-Following her graduation, Washburn was offered the Chair of Psychology, Philosophy, and Ethics at Wells College, in Aurora, New York.
+Following her graduation, Washburn was offered the chair of psychology, philosophy, and ethics at Wells College, in Aurora, New York.
 She accepted the offer and delighted in spending the next six years there.
 While she was there, she made sure to visit Cornell often to catch up with her friends and work in the laboratories.
 However, she then grew tired of the place, and sought a change.
 In the spring of 1900, Washburn received a telegram proposing her the warden's position at the Sage College of Cornell University.
 She accepted the offer and spent the next two years there.
 Washburn was then offered an assistant professorship of psychology at the University of Cincinnati in Cincinnati, Ohio.
 This position also gave her full charge of the psychology department.
 She took the job, but only remained there for one school year before becoming homesick.
 While at Cincinnati, she was the only woman on the faculty.